NetApp/harvest/docs/ontap-metrics.md

-This document contains details about Harvest metrics and their relevant ONTAP ZAPI and REST API mappings.
+This document describes how Harvest metrics relate to their relevant ONTAP ZAPI and REST mappings, including:

-Details about which Harvest metrics each dashboard uses can be generated on demand by running `bin/harvest grafana metrics`.
-See
-[#1577](https://github.com/NetApp/harvest/issues/1577#issue-1471478260) for details.
+- Details about which Harvest metrics each dashboard uses.
+These can be generated on demand by running `bin/harvest grafana metrics`.
+See [#1577](https://github.com/NetApp/harvest/issues/1577#issue-1471478260) for details.

+- More information about ONTAP REST performance counters can be found [here](https://docs.netapp.com/us-en/ontap-pcmap-9121/index.html).

 ```
 Creation Date : 2023-Apr-27